-Supplements designed to lowering testosterone:
+Supplements designed for lowering testosterone:

 - Zinc + Saw Palmetto: Zinc and saw palmetto help reduce the EFFECT of testosterone by reducing the conversion of testosterone to DHT.
-This reduces androgenic activity and can help reduce acne, hair loss and mood swings.
+This reduces androgenic activity and can help reduce acne, hair loss, and mood swings.
 Use both in combination with one another: 60mg of zinc per day and 600mg of saw palmetto for best results.

 (Image shows how insulin directly stimulates ovarian tissue and adrenal tissue leading to high testosterone and DHEA levels.)

 Read this article for more tips on how to reduce testosterone and androgen levels.

 Another very important aspect of managing PCOS is the management of stress.